 - Static code analysis.
 Another test your tech experts can perform is an analysis to find any errors within the code that may interact with outside sources and not align with industry security standards.

 - Vulnerability testing.
 You’ll be able to determine if your low-code platform is truly secure by having your cybersecurity professionals look for access points that hackers could use to try and compromise your apps and data.

 - Hosting.
 Find out where your platform hosts data to ensure your data will be safe and restorable in the event of a breach or data loss.
-Even if you have your own in-house IT and security teams, it’s important to review your licensing agreement to find out who you should contact if you run into security issues within the platform that need to be addressed by your vendor.
+Even if you have your own in-house IT and security teams, it’s important to review your licensing agreement to find out who you should contact if you run into security issues within the platform that need to be addressed by your supplier.

 Low-code platforms are still evolving, as are learnings about the associated benefits and risks.
-With informed decision making, business and IT buy-in, and ongoing efforts to adhere to process, your company will be prepared to successfully implement a secure platform and produce scalable applications that contributes to your organization’s growth.
+With informed decision making, business and IT buy-in, and ongoing efforts to adhere to process, your company will be prepared to successfully implement a secure platform and produce scalable applications that contributes to your organisation’s growth.

 Frequently asked questions

 What is scaling in coding?

 Scaling in coding refers to a platform's ability to function while supporting increases in users, data, activities, and resources.
 Users can expect a scalable low-code platform to perform properly and offer the same accessible user experience once you start creating more applications, websites, and programs.